cisocrgroup/Resources/manuals/profiler-manual.md

 ~~~

 In this example the profiler would only recognize 2 different language
-profiles -- it would not recognize the Greek language profile.
+models -- it would not recognize the Greek language model.

 If you build the language backend for the profiler web service, you
-should try to follow this conventions.
+should try to follow these conventions.
 It is possible to construct the
-language backend in another way -- just make sure that all variables
+language backend in a different way -- just make sure that all variables
 in the configuration files point to the right language resource
 files.
 E.g. you could just provide a directory that contains
 configuration files as language backend and make the variables in
-these configuration files to point to the language profiles on
+these configuration files to point to the language models in
 different directories.

 If you have problems with the profiler web service, make sure that all
 variables and configuration files are valid and point to existing
 files on the server.
-You can check the `logs/catalina.out` logging
+You can check the `logs/catalina.out` logfile
-file of the Tomcat server to check for any problems with the profiler.
+of the Tomcat server to check for any problems with the profiler.

 ## Deployment of the profiler web service